+Cachaccedil is a sugar cane distillate, which is similar to white rum.
+However, it is not made of molasses but from the juice of unrefined sugar cane of which only the first pressings are used.
+A maturing process of several weeks in wooden vats allows the flavour to unfold completely, making the taste of Cachaccedil Pituacute; lighter and smoother than that of many types of rum.
+It is subsequently an ideal base for cocktails.
 Cachaccedil is considered a national drink amongst Brazilians who consume an astonishing two billion litres a year.
 It is the basis of the Caipirinha (pronounced Kaay-peer-REEN-ya), which became one of the worlds most popular cocktails towards the end of the millennium leading to a world Cachaccedil shortage.